fr0gger/RocProtect-V1/README.md

 # RocProtect

 Malware are able sometimes to detect a virtual environment to avoid analysis and detection.
-RocProtect is a quick and dirty POC to emulate Virtual artifacts into a physical machine.
+RocProtect is a quick and dirty POC to simulate Virtual artifacts into a physical machine.

 It will create the following on a machine:
 * Fake registry keys of Vmware/VirtualBox/Qemu